krdhakal/Data-Science-with-Python/README.md

 # Data-Science-and-AI-with-Python
-This is the full course for Data Science that I have complied while I took the course from many different plateforms
+I took many courses from different plateforms including in person as well as online.
+I felt there is no single comprehensive course thta includs all maths, stats and necessary coding.
+I am tried to put all these things togehter.